Einstein Tower

 Are there restrooms and cafes?

-Facilities such as restrooms may be available on-site.
-Check the official website for information on nearby cafes or dining options.
+Facilities may be available on-site; check the official website for detailed information regarding amenities.

 What should I wear?